mesolitica/malaya/README-pypi.rst

 --------

 -  **Alignment**, translation word alignment using Eflomal and pretrained Transformer models.
--  **Abstractive Keyword**, provide abstractive keyword using T5-Bahasa.
+-  **Abstractive text augmentation**, augment any text into social media text structure using T5-Bahasa.
--  **Extractive Keyword**, Extractive interface using RAKE, TextRank and Attention.
+-  **Encoder text augmentation**, augment any text Wordvector or Transformer-Bahasa word replacement technique.
+-  **Rules based text augmentation**, augment any text using dictionary of synonym and rules based.
 -  **Isi Penting Generator**, generate text from list of isi penting using T5-Bahasa.
 -  **Prefix Generator**, generate text from prefix using GPT2-Bahasa.
+-  **Abstractive Keyword**, provide abstractive keyword using T5-Bahasa.
 -  **Extractive Keyword**, provide RAKE, TextRank and Attention Mechanism hybrid with Transformer-Bahasa.
+-  **Abstractive Normalizer**, normalize any malay texts using T5-Bahasa.
+-  **Rules based Normalizer**, using local Malaysia NLP researches hybrid with Transformer-Bahasa to normalize any malay texts.
 -  **Extractive QA**, reading comprehension using T5-Bahasa and Flan-T5.
 -  **Doc2Vec Similarity**, provide Word2Vec and Encoder interface for text similarity.
 -  **Semantic Similarity**, provide semantic similarity using T5-Bahasa.
--  **Spelling Correction**, using local Malaysia NLP researches hybrid with Transformer-Bahasa to auto-correct any bahasa words and NeuSpell using T5-Bahasa.
+-  **Spelling Correction**, using local Malaysia NLP researches hybrid with Transformer-Bahasa to auto-correct any malay words and NeuSpell using T5-Bahasa.
 -  **Abstractive Summarization**, provide abstractive summarization using T5-Bahasa.
 -  **Extractive Summarization**, Extractive interface using Transformer-Bahasa and Doc2Vec.
 -  **Topic Modeling**, provide Transformer-Bahasa, LDA2Vec, LDA, NMF, LSA interface and easy BERTopic integration.